1000 Steps – A Guide to the Best Walk Near Melbourne

 By train and by car

-If you have a bike, you can either bike from the city, but it’s quite a long ride, about 40 km, or you can also take it with you on the train (no charge) and get off along the way, at Ringwood or Boronia Station.
-From there you can bike along the Blind Creek Trail, a flat bike trail winding along the creek to the base of the 1000 steps walk car park entrance.
+If you have a bike, you can either bike from the city, but it’s quite a long ride, about 40 km, or you can also take it with you on the train (no charge) and get off along the way Ringwood or Boronia Station.
+From there, you can bike along the Blind Creek Trail, a flat bike trail winding along the creek to the base of the 1000 steps walk car park entrance.

 This walking trail is also known as the Kokoda Memorial Track.
 All along the way, there are plaques where you can stop and read the information about facts and events of the Australian soldiers who fought and died on the Kokoda Trail Papua New Guinea in World War II.